jasp-stats/jasp-desktop/Resources/Help/analyses/principalcomponentanalysis.md

 #### Output Options:
 - Highlight: This option allows the adjustment of the width of the arrows in the path diagram.
 By default, arrows become wider when their value is 0.4 or higher.
 - Include Tables:
-    - Factor correlations: When selecting this option, a table with the correlations between the components will be displayed.
+    - Component correlations: When selecting this option, a table with the correlations between the components will be displayed.
     - Path diagram: By selecting this option, a visual representation of the direction and strength of the relation between the variable and component will be displayed.
     - Scree plot: When selecting this option, a scree plot will be displayed.
 The scree plot provides information on how much variance in the data, indicated by the eigenvalue, is explained by each component.
 A scree plot can be used to decide how many components should be selected.
 - Missing values: